siw36/bash-check-vault-encryption/README.md

 # Check vault encryption
-This script checks if every file which name contains vault is encrypted and gives you helpful output before pushing to a git repository.
+This script checks if every file matching the configured naming pattern is encrypted and gives you helpful output before pushing to a git repository.

+## Configuration
+__Naming convention filters:__
+Edit the `check_vault.sh` file and add/remove naming patterns to/from the `TYPES` array.
+All array entries will be used to find files matching these pattern.
+Found files will be checked for `ansible-vault` header.

 ## Usage
 __Manual invocation:__